calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64-bit indexing of memory objects) on x64 (64-bit) Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 LTS.
 Successfull compilation and tests require some of the  libraries (BLAS, LAPACK, SuiteSparse, ARPACK, GLPK, ...) used by Octave to be re-compiled with 64-bit indexing support as well.

+While trying to find a recipe how to 'cook' an Octave with 64-bit indexing enabled for Linux x64 I found many psots over internet suggesting that it can be done 'somehow' but none of them had shown full solution.
+That's the reason why I spent several weeks trying, searching, reading and testing the way how to compile Octave with it's libraries it requires to fully support 64-bit indexing.

+While searching I found also this site - http://mxeoctave.osuv.de/ - which provides source-codes and binaries for Octave (currently also 3.8.2) for Windows.
+The maintain also "large indexing" version which offers Octave for Windows compiled with --enable-64 flag.

 What are we trying to address by enabling 64-bit index enablement:
 ==================================================================